-<Add information provided to ICSA about XDR certificates>
+To create new, self-signed certificates for XDR using TLS follow these steps:

+Create a key pair using keytool; set the alias to “1” in the keystore, password to “changeit” (you could use a different password – corresponding references in the configuration needs to be updated)

+keytool -genkey -alias 1 -keyalg RSA -keystore /opt/ttp/certificates/xdr/keystore

+if you want to use a truststore different from the keystore, duplicating this file and referencing in the step 2.i below would be a start.
+This separation allows importing the trusted keys to the truststore without modifying the keystore.
+See Note 2 below.

+Update the config file as necessary.

+Connector for port 11080 in /opt/tomcat7/conf/server.xml if the password or the key/store file names are changed

+Xdstoolkit configuration – if the environment/filenames/password need to be changed.

+Note 1: If you want to use existing CA certs for this purpose, create (or import) the keystore with alias “1”/password “changeit” and update the certs using the same steps as above skipping the creation step 1.

+Note 2: For the ETT to communicate with SUT’s using different certs, the SUT keys needs to be imported into the trust store using these commands:

+keytool -importcert -alias any-name -file cer-file-path -keystore /opt/ttp/certificates/xdr/truststore

 To create new, self-signed certificates for Direct follow these steps:

 1. Sign up for an account at : https://ca.directca.org/

-2. Create Top Level Trust Anchor the primary domain from which the direct subdomain will be created.
+2. Create a Top Level Trust Anchor for the primary domain from which the direct subdomain will be created.
 (For example, if the top level domain is sitenv.org and the subdomain for direct is ttpedge.sitenv.org then you should create the top level trust anchor for sitenv.org.)

 3. Once you have done the top level trust anchor, then click on Create Intermediate Anchor and enter the details and create the intermediate as shown.